-Art Elements and Art Principles of Art Design: line, space, balance, unity
+Art Elements and Art Principles of Art Design

-Set up: Place supply baskets with enough materials for each group or table in designated supply area.
+Set up: Place supply baskets with enough materials for each group in designated supple area.

 Preview project and instructions with class.
-Show examples, model process for visual learners, leaving technique examples on the board.
+Show examples, quickly model process for visual learners.

 Helpers pass out table supply baskets.

-Return to classroom.
-Students will lightly sketch their tree onto watercolor paper.
+Students will first lightly sketch their organic shapes from the photos on their watercolor paper.

 Students will then neatly draw arrows teach plant part and label it neatly with a pencil.